Cherokee County, North Carolina: Geography

-According to the U.S. Census Bureau, the county has a total area of 466.67 sqmi, of which 455.54 sqmi is land and 11.13 sqmi (2.4%) is water.
+According to the U.S. Census Bureau, the county has a total area of 466.67 sqmi, of which 455.54 sqmi is land and 11.13 sqmi (2.38%) is water.
+The U.S. Forest Service owns 31 percent of the county, or 92,637 acres, as of 2025.

 Located in the southern Appalachian Mountains, Cherokee County contains a varied natural landscape.
 Portions of the county fall within the boundaries of the Nantahala National Forest.
 The Hiwassee River flows into Tennessee after passing through this county from southeast to northwest; it is a tributary of the Tennessee River.
 Both rivers are known to have had several historic Cherokee towns and villages located along their banks.

+As of 2022, the county had 25,410 acres of agricultural land and 246 farms.
+Cherokee County has a total of 28 dams according to the U.S. Army Corps of Engineers.
+Thirteen are classified as high-hazard, meaning a dam failure may be deadly; nine of those have no emergency action plans.
+Of the 13 high-hazard dams, eight are marked as potentially dangerous; one is considered an immediate threat.

 In April 1974, parts of Cherokee County were affected by a historic weather event, the 1974 Super Outbreak of tornadoes.
 This affected parts of 13 states and was the second-largest such event to be recorded in the U.S.

-Indian reservation
+Cherokee reserve

-Portions of the Qualla Boundary, also known as the Eastern Cherokee Indian Reservation, are located in Cherokee County.
+Portions of the Qualla Boundary are located in Cherokee County.
 These are non-contiguous and are separate from the main part of the Qualla Boundary, which is in Swain and Jackson counties.
 The land is exclusive territory of the federally recognized Eastern Band of Cherokee Indians and is protected by their Tribal Police.
 Following the success of Harrah's Cherokee Tribal Casino in Cherokee, the EBCI opened a second tribal casino in 2015 on a plot of their land here, located within the Murphy city limits.